-After a nearby West Welsh village, Eglwyswrw, had featured in the National Media as it closed in on the 90 year old UK record for the longest continual run of days with some rainfall recorded (held by the Isle of Islay with 89 days, Click here for more), Eglwyswrw eventually paused at 85 days, and the weather at Gelli Uchaf has improved a bit.
+A nearby West Welsh village, Eglwyswrw, had featured in the national media as it closed in on the 90 year old UK record for the longest continual run of days with some rainfall recorded (held by the Isle of Islay with 89 days, Click here for more).
+Eglwyswrw eventually paused at 85 days, with a dry day, and the weather at Gelli Uchaf has also improved a bit.

-So I’d checked the droopy snowdrops – only the wide opened ‘Colossus’ still standing tall amongst the 70 varieties which are already flowering in this perversely seasoned winter.
-Restocked the wood baskets; had our mid morning tea; and was about to gear up for some more track work, when I spotted what I’d missed on at least 3 passes, right outside the back door…
+I’d checked the droopy snowdrops – only the wide opened ‘Colossus’ still standing tall amongst the 70 varieties which are already flowering in this perversely mild and wet winter.
+Restocked the wood baskets; had our mid morning tea; and was about to gear up for some more track work, when I spotted what I’d missed on at least 3 passes, right outside the back door.

 Upside down, or underneath a dripping roof line, this would perhaps be mundane.
 But this was away from any such easy explanations.
 An ice spike, to match the only other example I’ve ever seen which was almost exactly 3 years ago.
 Click here for the link and pictures.

 I couldn’t find any useful data on the relative taste appeal of different Crocus varieties, though I’ve read somewhere that C. tommasinianus isn’t particularly appealing – a good job, since it’s our mainstay Crocus in the garden.
-But there is an interesting piece of work carried out in the USA, which you can access by clicking here, where different bulb types were fed to captive voles, mixed in with apple sauce – apparently their preferred food!
-The researchers, (Curtis, Curtis and Miller), just used one Crocus, C. ‘Pickwick’ along with daffodils, tulips, etc. Perhaps there is scope here for distraction feeding of apple sauce, or apple rings/slices, away from any new bulb plantings, when Crocus corms seem most at risk?
+But, I found an interesting piece of work carried out in the USA, where different bulb types were fed to captive voles, mixed in with apple sauce – apparently their preferred food.
+The researchers, (Curtis, Curtis and Miller), used just one Crocus, C. ‘Pickwick’ along with daffodils, tulips, etc. Perhaps there is scope here for distraction feeding of apple sauce, or apple rings or slices, away from any new bulb plantings, when Crocus corms seem most at risk?
 Or as a bait in traps, when there are the first signs of rodent predation?

 We are opening by appointment/arrangement only.